-Parents should find Teaching a Preschooler to Read fairly easy to use although it requires quite a bit of preparatory work on their part.
-Parents with little phonics background will learn phonics themselves as they learn to teach their child.
+Teaching a Preschooler to Read requires quite a bit of preparatory work from parents.
+However, parents with little phonics background will learn phonics themselves as they learn how to teach their child.

-In the first three chapters, Parker presents his rationale for teaching preschoolers to read, explains the nature of reading and spelling, and expands upon systematic phonics as the best approach.
-The reading program starts on page 39 and is presented in 18 stages.
+In the first three chapters, Parker presents his rationale for teaching preschoolers to read, explains the nature of reading and spelling, and expands upon synthetic phonics as the best approach.
+The reading program starts on page 43 and is presented in 18 stages, beginning with stage 0.

-Parker then lays out a sequence for teaching phonics through Stage 2 and beyond.
-The program teaches 41 elemental sounds, but it also teaches the various ways each of those sounds might be constructed with different phonograms.
+Parker then lays out a sequence for teaching phonics from stage 1 and beyond.
+The program teaches 44 elemental sounds, but it also teaches the various ways each of those sounds might be constructed with different phonograms.

-The second stage introduces short vowels with the consonants m, n, and s.
+The first stage introduces short vowels with the consonants m, n, and s.
 These sounds can readily be formed into words, so students learn to read actual words.
-Of course this involves learning to blend sounds together into words and might take quite a while.
-Other consonants and consonant digraphs are taught before long vowels are introduced in stage 11.
+Of course, this involves learning to blend sounds together into words and might take quite a while.
+Other consonants and consonant digraphs are taught before long vowels are introduced in stage 10.

-Children start to read complete sentences in Stage 8.
+Children start to read complete sentences in stage 8.
 As children learn to read sentences, you will be writing out sentences on a whiteboard or paper for a child to practice reading.
-Stage 9 presents a few pages of sentences in a large font for children to read directly from the book.
-Stage 12 has even more pages of practice sentences for children to read.
-Stage 15 starts to combine sentences into paragraphs for practice and also adds some nursery rhymes.
-According to Parker, by the end of Stage 18, children should be reading independently at third grade level.
+Stage 8 concludes with six pages of sentences in a large font for children to read directly from the book.
+Stage 11 has even more pages of practice sentences for children to read.
+Stage 14 starts to combine sentences into paragraphs for practice and also adds some nursery rhymes.
+According to Parker, by the end of Stage 17, children should be reading independently at third-grade level.

 As Parker explains, the time for each stage in the sequence is not set.
 Some children will pass quickly from one stage to another while others need more time at certain stages.
 Because of that, there are no daily lesson plans or specifics about what to do every day.
 He also recommends using learning opportunities that are in the environment such as having preschoolers practice identifying letters and numbers on license plates, an approach that fits very well with homeschooling.